 If other bodies are investigating aspects of the complaint, for example the police, local authority (LA) safeguarding teams or Tribunals, this may impact on our ability to adhere to the timescales within this procedure or result in the procedure being suspended until those public bodies have completed their investigations.
 If this happens, we will inform you of a proposed new timescale.

-If a complainant commences legal action against the school or The Chelmsford Learning Partnership in relation to their complaint, we will consider whether to suspend the complaints procedure until those legal proceedings have concluded.
+If a complainant commences legal action against Perryfields Infant School in relation to their complaint, we will consider whether to suspend the complaints procedure until those legal proceedings have concluded.

 Resolving complaints